 The name of your query is also on the left side of the top navigation bar.
 This defaults to New query if your query is unsaved.

-Click on Queries to reveal different actions relating to queries, as shown above.
+Click on Queries to reveal different actions relating to queries, as shown below.

-Choose to open a previously saved query, open an example query provided by the Seven Bridges team, or save your current query.
+Choose to create a new query, open a previously saved query, open an example query provided by the Seven Bridges team, or save a query.

 Learn more about:

 You can save any query on the Data Browser.
 Note that empty canvases cannot be saved as queries.

 This feature is still in Beta, and we will continue to make improvements.

 To save a query: